 Participation in the programme also offers some parents a supported pathway to further study, employment and local community leadership.

-Currently there are 32 programme operating in low-income communities around the country, this includes six new sites that have opened their doors in 2012.
-The New Zealand Government has committed to the expansion of the HIPPY programme over the next four years, which will see the opening of a further 13 sites by 2015, to bring the total number of HIPPY programmes to 45 across New Zealand.
+Currently there are 38 programme operating in low-income communities around the country, this includes two new sites that have opened their doors in 2014.
+The New Zealand Government has committed to the expansion of the HIPPY programme, which will bring the total number of HIPPY programmes to 45 across New Zealand by 2015.

 Please click on the links below for more information about HIPPY in New Zealand.